Thursday, June 6, 2013

 My comment, as published by Punch Newspaper: Defending and Standing by the President on his Military Engagement in Borno State, declaration of State of Emergency in Borno, Yobe, and Adamawa States, and the subsequent proscription of the Boko Haram sect.

-As a reasonable, objective, and well-informed observer/Nigerian, I do not know what else President Jonathan would have done in the circumstance.
-First, he yielded to the demands of the northern elders and made Sambo Dasuki, a distinguished retired Military Officer, and in fact, one of their own, his Security Adviser.
+As a reasonable, objective, and well-informed observer/Nigerian, I do not know what else President Jonathan would have done in the circumstances.
+First, he yielded to the demands of the Northern Elders and made Sambo Dasuki, a distinguished retired Military Officer, and in fact, one of their own, his Security Adviser.
 Then he agreed to dialogue with the leadership of the sect.
 In addition, and contrary to all expectations, he dangled the offer of amnesty before the sect and their sponsors.
 Yet, nothing could avail them to disarm.

-The very day President Jonathan inaugurates the Amnesty Committee; two Police Officers were gunned down in broad daylight in Kaduna.
+The very day President Jonathan inaugurated the Amnesty Committee, two Police Officers were gunned down in broad daylight in Kaduna.
 Must we then fold our arms, keep silent in the face of stolen joy and senseless killings as if the resurrection of the dead is happening tomorrow?
 Life has no duplicate, my friends.
 Boko Haram and their sponsors took his humility for weakness.
-The proscription of the two organizations is in order.
+The proscription of the two organisations is in order.

 As at the day the President declared the State of Emergency in the affected States, the magnitude of Boko Haram's barbaric exploit and mayhem - the bestiality and depravity inherent in their executions - surpassed the constitutional standard of "clear and present danger" or "complete breakdown of law and order" required to elicit and validate declaration of state of emergency by a sitting President.
 Therefore, President Jonathan acted within the limits of his constitutional power as the President and Commander in Chief of the Armed Forces of the Federal Republic of Nigeria by declaring a state of emergency in the affected states.
 So, I do not know where ACF and NEF are coming from.
 Is Boko Haram a legal body?